-NBU contributions of \$3,228,438 made subsequent to the measurement date of December 31, 2022, as shown in the table above, are included as part of pension deferred outflows in the Statement of Net Position.
-These contributions will be recognized as a reduction of the net pension liability for the year ending July 31, 2024.
-The remaining amount of \$13,525,508 is comprised the deferred outflows of resources of \$6,666,300 consisting of the difference between expected and actual economic experience, and the deferred outflows of \$6,859,208 resulting from differences between projected and actual investment earnings.
+NBU contributions of \$3,981,199 made subsequent to the measurement date of December 31, 2023, as shown in the table above, are included as part of pension deferred outflows in the Statement of Net Position.
+These contributions will be recognized as a reduction of the net pension liability for the year ending July 31, 2025.
+The remaining amount of \$10,176,721 is comprised the deferred outflows of resources of \$7,632,119 consisting of the difference between expected and actual economic experience and the difference between projected and actual investment earnings, and the deferred inflows of \$437,161 resulting from changes in actuarial assumptions.
 This amount will be recognized in pension expense as follows: